MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 - Passive - supports the collection and reporting of network and service statistics.
-The statistics collections include but are not limited to telemetry associated with an interface, (Net/Application) Flow, VLAN, bridging/Ethernet, IP, TCP, UDP layers.
+The statistics collections include but are not limited to telemetry associated with an interface, (Net/Application) Flow, VLAN, bridging/Ethernet, IP, TCP, and UDP layers.

-Proactive, On-Demand and Passive Performance Jobs can use Performance Monitoring Profiles for the provisioning.
+Proactive, On-Demand, and Passive Performance Jobs can use Performance Monitoring Profiles as templates for the provisioning.
 In case Performance Monitoring Job is created without relationship to Performance Profile, all necessary attributes have to be associated with a Performance Job object.
-Create Performance Job request can refer to Performance Profile by:
+Create Performance Job request can refer to attributes of the Performance Profile by:
 - reference - direct reference by using Performance Profile id, or
-- value - assigning characteristics defined by Performance Profile directly in the Performance Job.
+- value - assigning characteristics defined by the Performance Profile model directly in the Performance Job.

 **[O10]** Performance Job **MAY** use Performance Monitoring Profile as a template.